JDSherbert/JDSherbert/README.md

 <!-- my summary start -->
 <p>
 Hi.
 My name is JD!
-I mostly make music, sounds, and software, specifically games.
+I make music, sounds, and software, specifically games, game engines and audio plugins.
 I work in the games industry as a professional programmer and have many projects under my belt!
-I work with a variety of different technologies in order to bring an immersive world of audio to a game's experience.
-I'm commonly using Unreal Engine, Unity.
-FMOD and Wwise on a day to day basis.
+I work with a variety of different technologies in order to bring an immersive world of audio for you to experience.
+I'm commonly using Unreal Engine, Unity, FMOD and Wwise on a day to day basis.
 </p>

 <p>